-§ 4.7 Information duties
+Section 4.7 Information duties

 In the case of supported projects, clear information about the funding pursuant to these Guidelines must be faded in or shown in the national and international opening or closing credits and on all advertising media.
-The information about funding (text and logo) may be downloaded from the FFA website after receipt of the grant notification.
+The additional funding logo of the Economic Affairs Ministry must be faded in or shown in a clearly visible place in line with the style guide of the German Government.

-§ 5 Special Grant Requirements for Films
+Section 5 Special Grant Requirements for Films

-§ 5.1 Running time
+Section 5.1 Running time

-The grant is awarded for internationally co-produced feature-length films.
-A film is a feature-length film if runs for at least 79 minutes, or 59 minutes in the case of children's films.
+The grant is awarded for feature-length films.
+A film is a feature-length film if it runs for at least 79 minutes, or 59 minutes in the case of children's films.

-§ 5.2 Minimum production costs and minimum amount of the German production costs
+Section 5.2 Minimum total production costs and minimum amount of the German production costs

-- (1) The production costs must be at least 25 million euros.
+- (1) The total production costs must be at least 25 million euros.
 The principles of economical business management according to Annex 4 of these Guidelines apply. - (2) The German production costs must comprise at least 40% of total production costs.
-Sentence 1 does not apply if the German production costs are at least 13 million euros.
+Sentence 1 shall not apply if the German production costs are at least 13 million euros.
+In exceptional cases, on application the minimum requirements of sentences 1 and 2 may be waived if, viewed across all phases of the entire production process, at least 3 million euros has been spent on digital filmmaking in Germany in accordance with Annex 6.
+The German Federal Film Board will make a decision about such an application as it sees fit and in agreement with the Economic Affairs Ministry.

-§ 5.3 Cinema release in German language
+Section 5.3 Release in German language

-- (1) The film must be commercially released in German cinemas.
-Evidence of the intended release in cinemas must be provided to the FFA at the time of submitting the application at the latest.
-The actual cinema release in Germany must be demonstrated within a year of the film's completion.
-The executive of the FFA may extend the deadline in exceptional and duly justified cases. - (2) A grant will only be awarded for films where at least one final version is produced in German, except for sections of dialogue where the screenplay provides for a different language.
-With regard to the language version of the film, a version with German subtitles suitable for cinema use will suffice.
-The German language version must be submitted to the FFA before payment of the last instalment of the grant and on expiry of the project term specified in the application by the latest. - (3) In addition the FFA must be provided with a barrier-free version of the film on cinema release.
-The barrier-free version is the end version with German audio description and with German captions for the deaf and hard-of-hearing.
-The FFA executive may make an exception to the requirement to provide a barrier-free version upon request.
+- (1) The film must be commercially distributed in German cinemas or on German television or on video-on-demand platforms accessible in Germany.
+Evidence of the intended release must be provided to the German Federal Film Board at the time of submitting the application.
+Proof of the actual release in Germany must be furnished within a year of the film's completion.
+The executive of the German Federal Film Board may extend the deadline in exceptional and duly justified cases. - (2) A grant will only be awarded for films where at least one final version is produced in German, except for sections of dialogue where the screenplay provides for a different language.
+With regard to the language version of the film, a version with German subtitles suitable for cinema use will suffice for the cinema performance or release on German television or on video-on-demand platforms accessible in Germany.
+The

+German language version must be submitted to the German Federal Film Board before payment of the last instalment of the grant and at the latest on expiry of the project term specified in the application.

+(3) In addition the German Federal Film Board must be provided with the barrier-free version of the film on its release.
+The barrier-free version is the final version with German audio description and with German captions for the deaf and hard-of-hearing.
+The executive of the German Federal Film Board may make an exception to the requirement to provide a barrier-free version upon request.

-§ 5.4 Holdback
+Section 5.4 Holdback

-The holdback regulations set out in § 20 FFG apply to the release of films funded according to these Guidelines, with the proviso that the FFA executive makes a decision with respect to cases under § 20 (3), (5) and (7) FFG.
+The holdback regulations set out in Section 53 of the Act on Film Promotion apply to the release of cinema films funded according to these Guidelines, with the proviso that the executive of the German Federal Film Board makes a decision with respect to cases under Sections 55 (1) and (3) of the Act on Film Promotion.

-§ 6 Special Grant Requirements for Series
+Section 6 Special Grant Requirements for Series

-§ 6.1 Running time, involvement of German broadcasters
+Section 6.1 Running time, involvement of German broadcasters